 Abstract

 Communication processes occur in complex dynamic systems impacted by person attitudes and beliefs, environmental affordances, interpersonal interactions and other variables that all change over time.
 Many of the current approaches utilized by Communication researchers are unable to consider the full complexity of communication systems or the over time nature of our data.
 We apply agent-based modeling to the Reinforcing Spirals Model (RSM) and the Spiral of Silence (SoS) to better elucidate the complex and dynamic nature of this process.
-Our results illustrate how individual differences, closeness of the system and probability of outspokenness may impact how attitudes change over time.
-Further, we find that XXX.
+Our results illustrate how individual differences, and probability of outspokenness may impact polarization and how attitudes change over time.
+Further, we find that closedness to other perspectives and group identification contributes substantially to polarization, consistent with RSM assumptions .
 Finally, we test the impact of number of simulations on outcome and find only minor differences in results comparing 365 simulations versus 3650 simulations.

 Introduction